RetroPie/RetroPie-Docs/docs/Scraper.md

 - **Scraper:** Choose which database to scrape from - thegamesdb is default, but when thegamesdb is down you can specify to use OpenVGBD instead.

 - **Update scraper to the latest version:** This updates the scraper to the latest version.

-Note that while scraping you have to kill EmulationStation processes so that the gamelists are created properly.
-It may take some time for the xml files to build.

 #### Where are my scraped images and metadata saved?